GLOBAL MARKETS-Dollar gains, shares flat on expected delay to Fed tapering

 “I wouldn’t bet against the market in the short term.
 Investors as a group seem to have decided that the Fed is on board for the foreseeable future,” said Brad McMillan, chief investment officer at Commonwealth Financial in Waltham, Massachusetts.
 “It’s Goldilocks’s evil twin.”

-MSCI’s world equity index, which tracks shares in 45 countries, rose 0.07 percent to close at levels last seen in January 2008.
-The FTSEurofirst 300 index of leading European shares rose 0.27 percent to close at 1,281.09.
+MSCI’s world equity index, which tracks shares in 45 countries, fell 0.03 percent, but the FTSEurofirst 300 index of leading European shares rose 0.27 percent to close at 1,281.09.

 Solid corporate earnings from the likes of Philips, whose shares jumped 6.5 percent after the Dutch maker of healthcare equipment and energy-efficient lighting reported a near tripling of its third-quarter net profit, lifted European shares.

-The S&P 500 hit a record high early in the session, boosted by gains in Apple after a bullish research note, but lackluster results from McDonald’s Corp. weighed on the Dow.
-Apple rose 2.45 percent to $521.362, while McDonald’s fell 0.64 percent to $94.59.
+The S&P 500 hit a record high early in the session, boosted by gains in Apple after a bullish research note, but lackluster results from McDonald’s Corp. weighed on the Dow and S&P, which reversed gains to trade slightly lower.
+The Nasdaq later retreated as well.

 “This is a weird case, I acknowledge, but as long as things don’t get too good, it’s actually better.
 We want to grow a little bit but not fast enough to pull the stimulus back,” McMillan said.

-U.S. home resales fell in September and prices rose at their slowest pace in five months, the latest signs that higher mortgage rates were biting into the housing market recovery.
+U.S. home resales fell in September and prices rose at their slowest pace in five months, the latest signs higher mortgage rates were taking some edge off the housing market recovery.

 The National Association of Realtors said on Monday that home sales fell 1.9 percent in September to an annual rate of 5.29 million units.
 August’s sales pace was revised down to 5.39 million units from the previously reported 5.48 million units.